 The new Inclusive Education stream will open up your career choices, giving you the opportunity to pursue special education.

 You will be learning and developing classroom skills from your first semester of study, completing a minimum of 80 days of supervised teaching practice during the four years of your degree.
-Completing this program will qualify you to teach primary students up to Year 6.
+Completing this course will qualify you to teach primary students up to Year 6.

 We provide a number of pathways and options to ensure you can follow your dream and become a great teacher.
 Visit www.federation.edu.au/become-a-teacher for more information including our interactive study pathways tool.